Vitamin A Quiz

 Not just for “wascally wabbits!”

-You have probably heard that eating carrots is good for your eyesight, but do you know what vitamin that’s found in Bugs Bunny’s favorite food helps keep your vision healthy?
+You have probably heard that eating carrots is good for your eyesight, but can you identify the vitamin found in Bugs Bunny’s favorite food that helps keep your vision healthy?

 Here is a chance to test your knowledge of Vitamin A. Grab a pencil and paper and jot down your answers to these five True or False questions plus a bonus question.
 Then click on the Answers button to see how well you did and what your score means.